Luthey-Schulten-Lab/Workshop_2024/README.md

 Stay updated with the latest news and announcements by visiting our official website: [QCB Workshop Official Website](https://qcb.illinois.edu/).

 ## Acknowledgements

 We would like to extend our gratitude to Professor Zaida Luthey-Schulten and her group members who are making this event possible.
-And great thanks to all previous group members and external collaborators who made lattice microbe package.
+Great thanks to all previous group members and external collaborators who made Lattice Microbes software.

 ## License